 At the heart of our curriculum, we aim to foster a deep love of reading and a passion to explore a wide range of vocabulary and stories.
 Through enjoying literature, our children develop efficient skills, which equip them for the next stage of their lives.

-For full information on reading at St Bridget’s, please visit the Phonics and Reading page in the curriculum section.
+For full information on reading in the Early Years at St Bridget’s, please visit the Phonics and Reading page of the curriculum area of our website.

 Through a foundation of reading, children develop into competent, skilful writers who can write for a variety of purposes and audiences, sparking interest and engaging the reader.
 Writing is taught discreetly in daily English lessons but many opportunities to put these skills into practice are provided across the curriculum.
 For example, children may write a diary entry from the point of view of a Biblical character in an R.E. lesson, a non-chronological report about a country in a geography lesson, an explanation text in science, an instruction text in Design and Technology, a newspaper report about an historic event in history, etc. Opportunities are also provided to develop digital literacy skills with the use of iPads, including access to the internet.

 Composition refers to writing for a specific purpose and audience.
-From KS1, children are taught to master the style of differing text types – beginning with Narrative and Instruction and progressing in KS2 to include more complex genres e.g. Persuasion and Discussion.
+From KS1, children are taught to master the writing style of differing text types – beginning with Narrative and Instructional writing and progressing throughout KS2 to include Explanatory texts, News Reports, Biography, Autobiography Playscripts (including an introduction to Shakespeare), Poetry (including an introduction to Shakespeare’s sonnets) and onto more complex genres e.g. persuasive and discursive writing.

 Cross-curricular writing opportunities provide an engaging and purposeful stimulus for children.
 They are encouraged to develop resilience throughout the writing process.
-Within a writing sequence, the children learn the text to embed language and form.
-They learn about the structure and organisation of a variety of genres.
-Extended opportunities for discussion of writing, e.g. role play, pair talk, drama and hot seating are used to prepare children for the writing process.
+Within a writing sequence, the children learn to embed language and form.
+They learn about the structure and organisation of a variety of text types.
+Extended opportunities for discussion of writing, e.g. role play, pair talk and drama are used to prepare children for the writing process.
 Shared writing provides an opportunity for the teacher to demonstrate and model writing including the thought processes that are required.
 The editing and redrafting process, which all writers require, is an integral part of the sequence.
 Teachers are explicit when teaching genre features as well as grammar and punctuation rules within the context of writing.
 Children are given opportunities to discuss, verbalise and refine ideas.
-The success criteria is developed through the teaching sequence as the children explore the affect they want our writing to have on the reader.
+The success criteria is developed through the teaching sequence as the children explore the effect they want their writing to have on the reader.

 Grammar and Punctuation

-Each year group is taught a specific set of spelling rules.
-Spellings are explicitly taught once a week, reinforced daily and assessed on a weekly basis so that any gaps can be quickly identified and addressed.
-Children regularly use a dictionary and thesaurus to support their understanding and to extend their range of vocabulary.
+Each year group is taught a specific set of spelling concepts which have been mapped out in accordance to the National Curriculum and designed to ensure progression of knowledge and skills.
+Spellings are explicitly taught in discreet spelling lessons, reinforced throughout the week and assessed on an ongoing basis so that any gaps can be quickly identified and addressed.
+Children regularly use a dictionary and thesaurus to support their understanding of spelling concepts and to extend their repertoire of vocabulary.

-At St Bridget’s, children are taught to develop a neat, legible style of handwriting using the cursive script.
-In KS1, handwriting lessons are delivered on a daily basis where the focus is on correct pencil grip, letter formation and size.
-As children progress through to KS2, lessons focus on clear and neat presentation and on developing fluency, including increasing speed of writing.
+At St Bridget’s, children are taught to develop a neat, legible style of handwriting using a cursive script.
+In KS1, handwriting lessons are delivered twice weekly, where the focus is on correct pencil grip, letter formation and size.
+As children progress through to KS2, the twice weekly lessons focus on clear and neat presentation and on developing fluency, and their own personal style.
+At St Bridget’s, we aim to instill the children with a sense of pride and ownership over their work and as such using a neat, legible handwriting style is reinforced across the curriculum.

 English at St Bridget’s is enriched through a wide range of opportunities both in and out of school.
 We welcome visitors into school e.g. author visits and book fairs.
-At St Bridget’s we have developed close links with our local library and children visit the library each half term to browse and exchange books.
-The Library Van visits once a term, giving children the opportunity to exchange library books to refresh the range of books in their class.
+At St Bridget’s we have developed close links with our local library and children visit the library each term to browse and exchange books.
+The Library Van visits once a term, giving children the opportunity to exchange library books to refresh the range of books in their class library.
 Each class receives a termly ‘Topic Box’ from the library to provide additional reading to support other curriculum areas and every child receives a password to access books on ‘Curriculum Visions’, giving them access to a wide range of books to support curriculum learning.
 Every year, St Bridget’s take part in World Book day, fun and varied activities are planned to develop a love of reading and to celebrate our rich literary heritage.
 To promote reading at St Bridget’s, children are encouraged to ‘Strive for Five’ each week where reading with an adult out of school for a minimum of five times a week is recognised and celebrated.
 Children regularly take part on Choral Speaking Festivals and local speaking and drama festivals.
+To enhance their literary exposure, Years 3 and 4 visit ‘Theatre by the Lake’ each Christmas to watch a professional theatre production and experience live theatre.
+Year 6 take part in ‘Play-in-Day’ each year where they familiarise themselves with a Shakespeare Play then rehearse and perform it to the whole school at the end of the day.